-The stars of today writing songs doesn’t mean that they were born a pro; instead, they followed a pattern to construct their first ever song, and worked hard at their craft.
-Every artist has to follow a procedure in order to construct their string of words into lyric ideas, which groups together to form a song.
+The stars of today writing songs doesn’t mean that they were born a pro; instead, they followed a pattern to construct their first-ever song and worked hard at their craft.
+Every artist has to follow a procedure in order to construct their string of words into lyric ideas, which group together to form a song.

 So, what are you waiting for?
 It’s time to start!

 How To Write A Song Let’s Get Started